 Monitoring your alcohol consumption is vital to helping you cut it down.
 Excessive intake can lead to weight gain and make you obese, which puts you at other health risks as well.
-This varies for every individual and depends on a number of other factors.
+This varies for every individual and depends on several other factors.

 The effects of alcohol mixed with other drugs

 Alcohol does not mix well with other drugs including over-the-counter medication.
-Consuming alcohol while taking other drugs leaves you at risk for a number of health conditions.
+Consuming alcohol while taking other drugs leaves you at risk for several health conditions.
 This is because of the following reasons:

-- Alcohol has a tendency to mask the effects of other drugs and medications
+- Alcohol tends to mask the effects of other drugs and medications

 - It increases the harmful side effects of most other drugs